omegacoreFLL/PythFinder/README.md

 ```

 ## Create a Robot
-To enable any robot-visualisation elements of the library, you need to create a '*Simulator*' object.
-This class encapsulates every separate component into one big control-center, taking care of the pygame window display, joystick input and other pygame events (see [*Advanced Usage*](#advanced-usage)).
+To enable any robot-visualization elements of the library, you need to create a '*Simulator*' object.
+This class encapsulates every separate component into one big control center, taking care of the pygame window display, joystick input, and other pygame events (see [*Advanced Usage*](#advanced-usage)).

 ```python
 sim = pythfinder.Simulator()